djipco/webmidi/website/api/classes/WebMidi.md

 To enable access to software synthesizers available on the host, you would set the `software` option to `true`.
-However, this option is only there to future-proof the library as support for software synths has not yet been implemented in any browser (as of April 2020).
+However, this option is only there to future-proof the library as support for software synths has not yet been implemented in any browser (as of September 2021).

 There are 3 ways to execute code after `WebMidi` has been enabled: